Road Trippin’ with Truda: Rutherford B. Hayes Presidential Library & Museums

 Ceiling

 Truda's Tips: Be sure to go to the museum first to check in.
 You can find out when the next house tour starts and visit the restrooms.
-You can also grab a map of the museum and check out the museum store.
+You can also grab a map of the museum and the grounds, as well as check out the museum store.

-For more information: Visit our website or the Hayes Presidential Library & Museums website.
-Become a member and visit the Rutherford B. Hayes Presidential Library & Museums for free!
+For more information: For more information, visit our website or the Hayes Presidential Library & Museums website.

 Subscribe to Our Blogs